utiasASRL/MyhalSimulator-docker/README.md

 ## Compiling the simulator in the container

 VSCode provides automated tasks, for example for compilation.
 These tasks are defined in `.vscode/tasks.json`.
-AS yopu can see, the catkin_build task is already defined in the provided tasks file.
+As you can see, the **catkin_build** task is already defined in the provided tasks file.

 Just press `ctrl+maj+b` to compile the simulator code (much simpler than using the command line above).